Key takeaways:

 YouTube Shorts viewers span multiple age groups, with adults making up the largest share of the audience.

-These two age groups together represent the largest portion of the YouTube Shorts audience, indicating strong adoption among working-age adults.
+These two age groups account for the largest share of the YouTube Shorts audience, indicating strong adoption among working-age adults.

 Gender distribution

-YouTube Shorts’ audience shows a slight skew toward male viewers.
+YouTube Shorts’ audience skews slightly toward male viewers.

-This gender split reflects YouTube’s wider platform trends and remains relatively consistent across regions.
+This gender split reflects YouTube’s wider platform trends and shows that Shorts continues to reach both male and female viewers at scale.

 User engagement